-With new tools such as Stan and well written accessible books such as Kruschke’s it’s getting to be easier to be Bayesian each day.
+With new tools such as Stan and well written accessible books such as Kruschke’s and McElreath’s it’s getting to be easier to be Bayesian each day.
 For a longer list of suggested articles and books recommended for those without advanced statistics background see this.
 See also Richard McElreath’s online lectures and trialdesign.org.
 The R brms package, which uses Stan, makes a large class of regression models even more accessible.
 A large number of R scripts illustrating Bayesian analysis are here.

 Another reason for moving from frequentism to Bayes is that frequentist ideas are so confusing that even expert statisticians frequently misunderstand them, and are tricked into dichotomous thinking because of the adoption of null hypothesis significance testing (NHST).
 The paper by BB McShane and D Gal in JASA demonstrates alarming errors in interpretation by many authors of JASA papers.
 If those with a high level of statistical training make frequent interpretation errors could frequentist statistics be fundamentally flawed?
 Yes!
 In McShane and Gal’s paper they described two surveys sent to authors of JASA, as well as to authors of articles not appearing in the statistical literature (luckily for statisticians the non-statisticians fared a bit worse).
 Some of their key findings are as follows.

 - When a p-value is present, (primarily frequentist) statisticians confuse population vs. sample, especially if the p-value is large.
 Even when directly asked whether patients in this sample fared batter on one treatment than the other, the respondents often answered according to whether or not p<0.05.
 Dichotomous thinking crept in.